LeonidDybowski/hse_project_group/README.md

 This is a translated copy of a [repository](https://github.com/OMALOE/hse22_project_Apicomplexans) dedicated to a group project in which I participated.

 **Attention!!!** This .md file turned out to be very large, so if you try to simply view it from the repository, it will not be displayed in full.
-To see the report in full, you can either open this file separately or follow [link](https://github.com/OMALOE/hse22_project_Apicomplexans/blob/main/README.md).
+To see the report in full, you can either open this file separately or follow the [link](https://github.com/OMALOE/hse22_project_Apicomplexans/blob/main/README.md).

 <h3> Participants </h3>